WebDevEtc/BlogEtc/README.md

 Add these (and an Event Listener) to your `EventServiceProvider.php` file to make use of these events when they fire.

+## Built in CAPTCHA / anti spam

+There is a built in captcha (anti spam comment) system built in, which will be easy for you to replace with your own implementation.

+  Please see [our Captcha docs](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#captcha) for  more details.

 ## TODO

 This is a list of features or things that I want to eventually get round to adding

 - Allow users to upload images for the blog post body (at the moment only featured images (1 per size) can be added to a blog post.
-- Built in captcha for blog comments
 - Built in WYSIWYG editor for the blog posts
 - Option to use HTMLPurifier to sanatise output.
 - Better options for assigning post authors (currently it just assigns the currently logged in user)